Many manufacturing companies have had thriving businesses for decades, without the help of a standalone CRM system.

 However, if there’s a need to have internal, online discussions that relate to specific prospects, customers, opportunities, and other entities CRM allows for this.
 Conversations can be directly connected to specific companies, people, sales opportunities, and more.

 Over time, many manufacturers develop new products or acquire new products.
-A manufacturer may inherit an entire sales team via an acquisition.
+A maker may inherit an entire sales team via an acquisition.

 When existing customers are prospects for newly acquired products, CRM is an opportunity to facilitate conversations that can expose and facilitate new revenue opportunities with existing clients.